1jour1vin

 Robert Parker - Wine Advocate

-Château Gilette 1990 Crème de Tête is the Medeville family's latest vintage.
-It has a bouquet of mint and dried white flowers, but it is still reserved at the moment, with the aromas requiring more time in the bottle to be released.
+The 1990 Château Gilette Crème de Tête is the Medeville family’s latest vintage.
+It boasts a bouquet of mint and dried white flowers, but it is still somewhat reserved at the moment; the aromas need more time in the bottle to fully unfold.
 The palate is fresh on the attack with subtle notes of nougat, quince, walnuts, almonds, and fennel.
-Having tasted much older Gilettes, I realize how young it still is, and it will benefit from another ten years in the bottle.
+Having since tasted much older Gilettes, I realize just how young this one still is, and it will benefit from another ten years in the bottle.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France